Baby on the way? Congrats! Here are all the best free baby stuff and samples to help you save money and test out new products.

 You can apply from when you’re ten weeks pregnant up to when you have a child of 4 years.

-Vouchers are given to you every four weeks to spend on cow’s milk, fresh, frozen or tinned fruit and vegetables, infant formula milk, fresh, dried, and tinned pulses.
+Vouchers are given to you every four weeks to spend on cow’s milk, fresh, frozen or tinned fruit and vegetables, infant formula milk, and fresh, dried, and tinned pulses.

 You can also get free vitamins.